How to unlock your creativity

 Which is where Julia Cameron's second tip comes in.

 Be kind to yourself.
 Go and do things you love.
-Go to a gallery or a museum (when they open again).
+Go to a gallery or a museum.
 Take a long walk in a beautiful space (or even your local park).
 Look around you at what's beautiful and what sparks your curiosity, or your admiration, or even makes you laugh or smile.

 And also: be curious.
 Go and read that book on that topic you always wanted to learn more about.
 Listen to a podcast.
 Watch a video.
 Attend a webinar.